-(1) Commencing with the 1999 model-year for passenger cars and light-duty trucks and the 2000 model-year for medium-duty vehicles, each manufacturer shall submit annually, to the Agency, by March 1 following the end of each model-year, a report, itemized by test group and emission standard, documenting total new vehicles delivered for sale or lease in Vermont
+Commencing with the 1999 model-year for passenger cars and light-duty trucks and the 2000 model-year for medium-duty vehicles, each manufacturer shall submit annually, to the Agency, by March 1 following the end of each model-year, a report, itemized by test group and emission standard, documenting total new vehicles delivered for sale or lease in Vermont.

-(b) Fleet Reporting.

-- (1) Each manufacturer shall submit annually to the Agency, by March 1 following the end of each model-year, a report, itemized by test group and emission standard, that demonstrates that the manufacturer has met the fleet requirements of subsection 5-1106(a) in Vermont. - (2) For 2000 and subsequent model-year passenger cars and light-duty trucks, and for 2004 and subsequent model-year medium-duty vehicles, each manufacturer shall submit by March 1 of the modelyear, a report, itemized by test group, emissions standard, and California Executive Order, projecting the manufacturer's compliance with the model-year fleet requirements of subsection 5-1106(a) in Vermont.
-Manufacturers shall supply copies of CARB certification of test groups and Executive Orders in advance of projected sales.

-(3) If a manufacturer wants to bank VECs or GHG, NMOG, ZEV or PZEV credits, the manufacturer shall submit annually, by March 1 following the end of the model-year, a report which demonstrates that such manufacturer has earned VECs or GHG, NMOG, ZEV or PZEV credits in Vermont.
-Credits are to be calculated to three (3) decimal places.

-(c) Recall Reporting.
+- (b) Fleet Reporting. - (1) Each manufacturer shall submit annually to the Agency, by no later than May 1 following the end of each model-year, a report, itemized by test group and emission standard, that demonstrates that the manufacturer has met the fleet requirements of subsection 5-1106(a) in Vermont. - (2) If a manufacturer wants to bank VECs or GHG, NMOG, NMOG + NOx, or ZEV credits, the manufacturer shall submit annually, by no later than May 1 following the end of the model-year, a report which demonstrates that such manufacturer has earned VECs or GHG, NMOG, or ZEV credits in Vermont.
+Credits are to be calculated in the same manner as required by CARB. - (c) Recall Reporting.

-- (1) For information and not for approval by Vermont, for 2000 and subsequent model-year vehicles, each manufacturer shall submit, within 30 days of CARB approval, a copy of any CARB approved voluntary, influenced or ordered recall plan specified by Title 13, California Code of Regulations Sections 2114 and 2125, and 2166 through 2174, supplemented with the number of affected vehicles registered in Vermont. - (2) For information and not for approval by Vermont, each manufacturer shall submit recall campaign progress reports for vehicles registered in Vermont, within the timelines of, and containing the information required by, Title 13, California Code of Regulations Sections 2119 and 2133, and 2166 through 2174.
-Reports need not be submitted to the Agency if the equivalent reports have been waived by CARB.
+- (1) For information and not for approval by Vermont, for 2000 and subsequent model-year vehicles, each manufacturer shall submit, within 30 days of CARB approval, a copy of any CARB approved voluntary, influenced or ordered recall plan specified by Title 13, California Code of Regulations Sections 2114 and 2125, supplemented with the number of affected vehicles registered in Vermont. - (2) For information and not for approval by Vermont, each manufacturer shall, upon request, submit recall campaign progress reports for vehicles registered in Vermont, within the timelines of, and containing the information required by, Title 13, California Code of Regulations Sections 2119 and 2133.
+Reports need not be submitted to the Agency if the equivalent reports have been waived by CARB. - (d) Documentation.

-(e) Documentation